London's AI sector has grown by 85%, with over 5,800 companies and £23.9 billion in revenue.

 Amenities matter more than ever.
 AI companies know that talent is their biggest competitive advantage, so they’re investing in high-end, hospitality-style features that help attract and retain the best people — from cycle storage and showers to gyms, catered lunches, and barista coffee.
 The workplace isn’t just a cost centre; it’s part of the package that convinces someone to join and stay.

 Location choices also reflect business strategy.
 Startups focused on life sciences are clustering near research hubs like King’s Cross.
 Those building financial AI tools are choosing Canary Wharf or Moorgate.
-Creative AI companies lean towards Shoreditch or Soho, where the energy of the neighbourhood aligns with their brand.
+Creative AI companies lean towards AI-driven office space in Shoreditch or Soho, where the energy of the neighbourhood aligns with their brand.
 The address on the door is more than symbolic; it signals to clients, partners, and future hires what kind of company you are.

 These shifts are already reshaping London’s office market.
 Workspace providers are adapting quickly, tailoring fit-outs and services for AI firms whose needs don’t match the SaaS playbook of the 2010s.
 Expect to see more flexible contracts, buildings wired for high-security infrastructure, and premium amenities that blur the line between workplace and hospitality.
 For landlords and providers, it’s a reminder: AI companies may take up fewer desks, but their standards — and expectations — are far higher.